Wyrley and Essington Canal: Construction

 The canal was built to allow transport of coal from coal mines near Wyrley, Essington and New Invention to Wolverhampton and Walsall, but also carried limestone and other goods.
-An Act of Parliament received the Royal Assent on 30 April 1792, entitled "An Act for making and maintaining a navigable Canal from, or from near, Wyrley Bank, in the county of Stafford, to communicate with the Birmingham and Birmingham and Fazeley Canal, at or near the town of Wolverhampton, in the said county; and also certain collateral Cuts therein described from the said intended Canal".
+An act of Parliament, the Birmingham Canal Navigation Act 1792 (32 Geo.
+3. c.
+81) received royal assent on 30 April 1792, entitled "An Act for making and maintaining a navigable Canal from, or from near, Wyrley Bank, in the county of Stafford, to communicate with the Birmingham and Birmingham and Fazeley Canal, at or near the town of Wolverhampton, in the said county; and also certain collateral Cuts therein described from the said intended Canal".
 The act authorised the construction of a canal from the Birmingham Canal near Wolverhampton to Wyrley Bank, and the raising of up to £45,000 to pay for construction, £25,000 from the issuing of shares and another £20,000 in loans.
 The appointed engineer was William Pitt, who might have been the Staffordshire historian, but the minute books of the committee have not survived, so there are no details of how the work progressed, or of Mr Pitt.
 The Birmingham Canal Company was renamed the Birmingham Canal Navigations (BCN) in 1794.

 The canal was level from the Birmingham Canal to Sneyd Junction, a distance of 6.4 mi.
 The main line then ascended through five locks to reach the collieries at Wyrley Bank, with a further four locks to reach the Essington colliery.
 A second branch continued on the level from Sneyd Junction to Birchills, near Walsall.
 There was some animosity with the Birmingham Canal, since the committee passed a resolution to ensure that no person who was a committee member for that canal could become part of the committee.
 This was rescinded after six months, to reduce tensions.
 The level section to Sneyd Junction opened in November 1794, but there were issues with the connecting stop lock.
 The Birmingham Canal had managed to get a clause inserted into the enabling act allowing them to stop boats moving between the two canals if the water level in the Wyrley and Essington was less than 6 in above the level in the Birmingham Canal.
 Getting lock gates to seal with such a small drop in level proved difficult, and the gates were locked shut to prevent water passing into the Wyrley and Essington.